RotBotSlicer/Transform/README.md

 # 3D_Printer

 ### Introduction
-This is a algorithm for a 3D printer with new printer geometry.
+This is an algorithm for a 3D printer with new printer geometry.
 With this new printer geometry, overhang with 90° and more can be printed without fill-in material.
 The two scripts can be used to generate the G-Code for the RotBot printer geometry from a STL-file.
 The algorithm is based on a geometric transformation of the body.
 The ideas are summarized in REFERENZ.

 The script Transformation_STL.py takes a path to a STL-file as input, generates a mesh of a transformed object and saves this mesh in a STL file.